AnP311/Waters2mzML/README.md

 -	Find functional .mzML files in the mzML_files folder.
 Desktop

 Before converting a new batch: Remove previously processed files from mzML_files folder.
 The software will process them again.
 While this will not corrupt them, it will extend execution time.

-### MSe data

-V1.1.3 can convert MSe data, but for all MS level 2 scans a constant precursor mass is assigned.

 ### Profile data